mfogel/badm-544/mod5/coursera.md

   - asset specificity
   - uncertainty and opportunism
-  - after the transaction/contract, something changes so that one party gains an upper hand and gain engage in opportunism
+  - after the transaction/contract, something changes so that one party gains an upper hand and can engage in opportunism
   - opportunism: self-interest seeking, with guile
   - examples:
     - one party has to invest in assets that's specific to the agreement